okonomichiyaki/supercat/070-construction.md

 - Prefer: With <ins>task force</ins>, Controlled system

-✦ <!-- priority=12 --> Can bot Repair any ships or buildings?
+✦ <!-- priority=12 --> Can bot Repair any other ships or buildings?

 - Prefer:
 	- ships in <ins>task force</ins>, then other ships